 “All things lead back to their origins.
 And so it is that we seek ascension through the Tree of Life, allowing humanity access to higher and higher branches until we are finally able to return to Kether, the source.”

-Nettle: How would you define “the great work”?
+Alexander: How would you define “the great work”?
 What is it?

 Frater Ipafs: I’m thrilled that you’ve asked this.
 It’s a question that is almost never asked.
 Many renowned magicians that have written several books on devotional ritual, systems of magick, etc, have no answer for this.
 With all this work, what are we working towards?